-Principle 1 - The Board's Conduct of its Affairs
+The Board's Conduct of Its Affairs

 At the helm in the decision making process of the Group is the Board of Directors.
-The Board is headed by the non-executive Chairman, Mr Lim Jit Poh and is responsible for:
+The Board is headed by the non-executive Chairman, Mr Lim Jit Poh, and is responsible for:

-- Guiding the strategic directions and goals of the Company; - Putting in place appropriate and adequate systems of internal control, risk management processes and financial authority limits;
+- i) Guiding the strategic directions and goals of the Company; - ii) Putting in place appropriate and adequate systems of internal control, risk management processes and financial authority limits: - Monitoring financial performance, approving annual budget, major capital and operating expenditures, and acquisition and disposal of significant investments; and - iv) Monitoring managerial performance.

-- (iii) Monitoring financial performance, approving annual budget, major capital and operating expenditures, and acquisition and disposal of significant investments; and - (iv) Monitoring managerial performance.
+The Board has delegated the day-to-day management of the Company to the Management headed by the Chief Executive Officer, Mr Heng Chye Kiou, while reserving certain key issues and policies for its approval.

-The Board has delegated the day to day management and running of the Company to the Management headed by the Chief Executive Officer, Mr Heng Chye Kiou, while reserving certain key issues and policies for its approval.
+To assist the Board in the detailed consideration of the various issues at hand and to facilitate decision making, three committees had been formed namely, the Audit Committee

-To assist the Board in the detailed consideration of the various issues at hand and to facilitate decision making, three committees had been formed namely, the Audit Committee ("AC"), the Nominating Committee ("NC"), and the Remuneration Committee ("RC").
+("AC"), the Nominating Committee ("NC"), and the Remuneration Committee ("RC").
 Each committee is governed and regulated by its own terms of reference which sets out the scope of its duties and responsibilities, rules and regulations, and procedures governing the manner in which the committee is to operate and how decisions are to be taken.
 Ad-hoc committees are also formed to look at specific issues from time to time.

-To tie in with the requirement for quarterly and full-year reporting, and the approval of the Company's Annual Budget, a total of four scheduled Board meetings are held each financial year.
-The quarterly and full-year Board meetings are held within 45 days after the end of each quarter and the financial year (as the case may be).
-The Company's Annual Budget is approved at the Board meeting convened for the third quarter's results.
-Ad-hoc Board meetings are also held from time to time as and when the need arises.
+To tie in with the requirement for quarterly and full-year reporting, and the approval of the Company's Annual Budget, a total of four scheduled Board Meetings are held each financial year.
+The quarterly and full-year Board Meetings are held within 45 days after the end of each quarter and the financial year respectively.
+The Company's Annual Budget is approved at the Board Meeting convened for the third-quarter results.
+Ad-hoc Board Meetings are also held from time to time as and when the need arises.

-In order to assist the Directors in planning their attendance at Board and Committee meetings, meeting dates for each year are scheduled in advance in consultation with the Directors.
+In order to assist the Directors in planning their attendance at Board and Committee Meetings, meeting dates for each year are scheduled in advance in consultation with the Directors.

-The attendance of the Directors at the Board and Committee meetings for financial year 2007 and the frequency of such meetings are set out below:
+The attendance of the Directors at the Board and Committee Meetings for Financial Year 2008 and the frequency of such Meetings are set out below.